dineshshetty/Android-InsecureBankv2/AndroLabServer/README.markdown

 AndroLab Back-end Server Readme
 ==========

-This project is the python backend server for the Android InsecureBankv2 application which can be found at https://github.com/dineshshetty/Android-InsecureBankv2
+This project is the python2 backend server for the Android InsecureBankv2 application which can be found at https://github.com/dineshshetty/Android-InsecureBankv2

 Python required libraries